New research shows difference between chronic vs. episodic migraine.

 “For me personally, I could relate to the data,” she says.
 “When you have episodic migraine, you experience an impact on your quality of life.
 In this study, we could really see how much that was magnified for people with chronic migraine.
 The data really validated that for myself and others with migraine.”

-Knowledge is Power When it Comes to Migraines
+Knowledge is Power When it Comes to Migraine

 Murray says the study highlights that people with migraine need to learn more about their disease.
 She notes that self-advocacy is incredibly important, and believes it starts by becoming informed about migraine.